pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 .. code-block:: bash

-    cmake --build . --target test
+    ctest -C RelWithDebInfo

 If you added new features, consider writing tests to validate their functionality and a tutorial to demonstrate their usage.

 4. Commit and Push
 ~~~~~~~~~~~~~~~~~~

-With successful testing and having added some documentation, commit your changes and push them to your fork:
+With successful testing and having added some documentation, commit your changes and push them to your fork (if you are working on multiple different features, consider creating a new branch for each feature; otherwise, you can commit directly to the master branch of your fork).

 .. code-block:: bash